BenjiTrapp/benjitrapp.github.io/_memories/2023-05-16-regex-cheatsheet.md

 - `$+`: Last matched string
 - `$&`: Entire matched string

-> Note: Some regex implem­ent­ations use \ instead of $.
+> Note: Some regex implementations use \ instead of $.

 ## Assertions